byron-the-bulb/the-turning-point/backend/README.md

-# Sphinx Voice Bot
+# The Turning Point Voice Bot

-A voice-based conversational AI bot that provides guided conversations with real-time emotion analysis and feedback.
+A voice-based conversational AI bot that provides guided conversations with real-time emotion analysis and feedback, and drives a video display using Resolume.

 ## Overview

-Sphinx Voice Bot is a sophisticated conversational AI platform built on a modern architecture that combines real-time audio processing, emotion analysis, and guided conversation flows.
+The Turning Point Voice Bot is a sophisticated conversational AI platform built on a modern architecture that combines real-time audio processing, emotion analysis, and guided conversation flows.
 The bot can be deployed as a Docker container and connects to users through Daily.co video/audio rooms.

 ## Installation and Usage